-Demonstrates command of the conventions of standard English when writing-Proficient writers use correct capitalization (beginning of sentences, names, I, etc).
-They use commas, and quotation marks to mark direct speech.
-They use a comma when listing items.
-They spell most grade-appropriate words correctly, consulting references as needed.
+Demonstrates command of the conventions of standard English when writing-Proficient writers use correct capitalization (beginning of sentences, appropriate words in titles, names, I, etc).
+They use commas, and quotation marks to mark direct speech and quotations from text.
+Proficient writers use a comma before a coordinating conjunction in a compound sentence.
+They spell grade-appropriate words correctly, consulting references as needed.

-Demonstrates command of the conventions of standard English when speaking-Proficient communicators use some relative pronouns (who, whose, whom, which, that) and some relative adverbs (where, when, why).
-They form the progressive (e.g. I was walking; I am walking; I will be walking) verb tenses.
-They use some modal auxiliaries (e.g. can, may, must) to convey various conditions.
-They begin to order adjectives within sentences according to conventional patterns (e.g. a small red bag rather than a red small bag).
-Proficient communicators form prepositional phrases.
-They produce complete sentences, recognize and correct run-ons.
-They correctly use some frequently confused words (e.g. to, too, two, there, their).
+Demonstrates command of the conventions of standard English when speaking-Proficient communicators use relative pronouns (who, whose, whom, which, that) and relative adverbs (where, when, why).
+They form and use the progressive (e.g. I was walking; I am walking; I will be walking) verb tenses.
+They use modal auxiliaries (e.g. can, may, must) to convey various conditions.
+Proficient communicators can order adjectives within sentences according to conventional patterns (e.g. a small red bag rather than a red small bag).
+They form and use prepositional phrases.
+They produce complete sentences, recognize and correct inappropriate fragments and run-ons.
+They correctly use frequently confused words (e.g. to, too, two, there, their).